cmcunningham27/code-quiz/README.md

 &nbsp;

-## The following image shows how the webpage appears on a desktop after a password has been generated
+## The following image shows how the webpage appears on a desktop

 &nbsp;